In a relaxed

 Faculty Mentoring Events10

-The Center for Faculty Development is home to several faculty learning communities.
+The Center for Faculty Development is home to several Communities of Practice (CoP).
 Participants meet regularly over the course of a semester to explore specific topics in teaching and learner or professional career development.

 Cafe Pedagogique (Cafe Ped) is a lively discussion of teaching and learning in a friendly and relaxed environment with access to caffeinated beverages and snacks.